Sekonda28/marvel-front/README.md

 <h1 align="center"><project-name>Marvelopedia</h1>

-<p align="center"><project-description>This project creates a 'Wikipedia' of the Marvel comic book and was built using React and Node.
+<p><project-description>This project creates a 'Wikipedia' of the Marvel comic book and was built using React and Node.
 Key features include:
 <ul>
 <li>Displaying a list of Marvel superheros in alphabetical order via a backend API request together with a search bar</li>
 <li>Ability to click on individual characters to return a list of comics they are featured in</li>